badeaadi/OS---Lab/README.md

-Where FILENAME is the name of the file to encrypt/decrypt (for example file.in) and FILEPERM is implicitly perm.out (file containing the permutations randomly generated from the encryption, needed for decryption)
+Where FILENAME is the name of the file to encrypt/decrypt (for example file.in) and FILEPERM is implicitly perm.in (file containing the permutations randomly generated from the encryption, needed for decryption)